11 Nov How Much Does Home Care Cost in Philadelphia, Pennsylvania?

-Home care is growing increasingly important in the health care sector due to lower costs than institutional care and increased quality of life for patients by remaining at home.
+Home care and home healthcare services are growing increasingly important in the health care sector.
+Most of these students are provided by home care agencies and home healthcare agencies.
+This is due to lower costs than institutional care and increased quality of life for patients by remaining at home.
 Unfortunately, widespread coverage is still lacking for the most part, although that may change down the road.
 However, there are still some options to consider when looking at financing and payer options for ones home care needs.

-Private Insurance: Insurance will cover home care, generally speaking, under long term care (LTC) insurance.
+Insurance will cover home care under long term care (LTC) insurance.
 However, for those in need of benefits and care, they will be unable to purchase care insurance, generally speaking.
 If it is possible it is likely to be cost prohibitive.
 LTC can be an excellent option, but only if doing long term planning.

 Medicare Advantage (MA) plans are now able to offer supplemental health care benefits to their members.
 It is possible that ones non-medical home care may be covered under their MA plan.
 This is exciting news for those with in home care needs.
 This coverage will vary dramatically between plans.
 Also, being a new benefit that just started in 2019, expect to see coverage for these services evolve over time among plans.
 Now that we are in 2020, check your MA plans to see what your coverage options may be.
 You may also find expanded coverage for other related services as well, such as adult day care or medical transportation.

-Medicaid: Medicaid is an insurance program for low income individuals.
-Medicaid coverage is determined at the state level, so Pennsylvania manages Medicaid coverage and support for Home and Community Based Services (HCBS).
+Medicaid is an insurance program for low income individuals.
+This insurance coverage is determined at the state level, so Pennsylvania manages Medicaid coverage and support for Home and Community Based Services (HCBS).
 In Pennsylvania, it is covered under the Community Health Choices (CHC) waiver.
-Many individuals rely on non-medical home care support through the state Medicaid waiver program.
+Many individuals rely on home care support and caregivers through the state Medicaid waiver program.
 Keep in mind that there are strict eligibility requirements, and that there is generally a long waiting period for benefits to be active.